 - Top 10 shortlist for NYU-Poly Best Applied Security Paper Award, 2013.

-ASPLOS'18DATS: Data-centric Mandatory Access Control on Web Applications.
-Lluis Vilanova, Casen Hunger, Charalampos Papamanthou, Yoav Etsion, Mohit Tiwari, in Proceedings of Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2018, Williamsburg, VA.
+ASPLOS'18DATS: Data Containers for Web Applications.
+Casen Hunger, Lluis Vilanova, Charalampos Papamanthou, Yoav Etsion, Mohit Tiwari, in Proceedings of Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2018, Williamsburg, VA.

 DATE'18Binary Ring-LWE Hardware with Power Side-Channel Countermeasures.
 Aydin Aysu, Andreas Gerstlauer, Michael Orshansky, Mohit Tiwari, in Proceedings of Design Automation and Test in Europe (DATE), March 2018, Dresden, Germany.

 HPCA'18Secure DIMM: Moving ORAM Primitives Closer to Memory.
 Ali Shafiee, Rajeev Balasubramonian, Mohit Tiwari, Feifei Li, in Proceedings of High Performance Computer Architecture (HPCA), February 2018, Vienna, Austria.